-For 1 in 100 people, coital cephalalgia — also known as primary sex headache or headache associated with sexual activity — makes sex painful.
+For one in 100 people, coital cephalalgia — also known as primary sex headache or headache associated with sexual activity — makes sex painful.
 According to Patient, there are two types of primary sexual headache: early coital cephalalgia and orgasmic coital cephalalgia.

 Early coital cephalalgia is typically a dull, cramping pain occurring before orgasm and intensifying as sexual arousal increases. it is believed to relate to an excessive contraction in the head and neck muscles prior to orgasm.
 Orgasmic coital cephalalgia is more common and more severe, although it doesn’t last as long (around 15 minutes on average).
 It occurs during orgasm and presents itself as a sudden, extreme throbbing headache.